 SW-846 Update VII Announcements

-EPA is releasing Update VII to the SW-846 compendium of methods.
+EPA released Update VII to the SW-846 compendium of methods.

 On this Page:

-EPA is proposing changes to the hazardous waste regulations that will modernize how the hazardous waste characteristic of ignitability is determined under the Resource Conservation and Recovery Act.
-The proposal will also allow the use of non-mercury thermometers in a variety of EPA’s analytical methods that currently require mercury thermometers.
-These proposed amendments, when finalized, will allow for the use of modern equipment and techniques for making ignitability determinations for waste.
-In addition, these changes will reduce potential mercury exposures to humans and the environment by reducing the overall use of mercury-containing products.
+EPA finalized changes to the hazardous waste regulations that modernize how the hazardous waste characteristic of ignitability is determined under the Resource Conservation and Recovery Act.
+These amendments allow for the use of modern equipment and techniques for making ignitability determinations for waste.
+The final rulemaking also allows the use of non-mercury thermometers in a variety of EPA’s analytical methods that currently require mercury thermometers.
+These changes reduce potential mercury exposures to humans and the environment by reducing the overall use of mercury-containing products.